A joint is a part of the body where two or more bones come into contact with each other. Most are mobile and are made up of:

 One great solution is to take a fish oil supplement.
 DrFormulas Fish Oil is an ultra-pure, molecularly distilled and concentrated form of fish oil.
 This fish oil consists of 70% Omega-3 Fatty Acids while normal fish oils have only ~25%.
 This means fewer pills to take and more Omega-3 Fatty acids for your money.

-- Soda: Soda and carbonated beverages have a high content of sugar and sodium, both of which can lead to inflammation.
-Even diet sodas with artificial sweeteners can adversely affect your health by upsetting the balance of beneficial microflora in your intestines, leading to digestive problems.
+Soda and other sugar sweetened beverages have a high content of sugar and sodium, both of which can lead to inflammation.
+Even diet sodas with artificial sweeteners can adversely affect your health by upsetting the balance of beneficial microflora in your intestines, leading to digestive problems.4

-- Replacement: Green tea is packed with polyphenols, which can help reduce joint inflammation and prohibit cartilage destruction.
-Green tea is great for people suffering from osteoarthritis.
-It can also help flush toxins from the body.
+Replacement: Green tea is packed with polyphenols, which can help reduce joint inflammation and prohibit cartilage destruction.
+Green tea is great for people suffering from osteoarthritis.5 It can also help flush toxins from the body.

-- Artificial additives: These are commonly found in many processed foods, some cereals, soups and bread.
+These are commonly found in many processed foods, some cereals, soups and bread.
 They are listed with names like sucralose, aspartame, or acesulfame.
-Preservatives like sodium benzoate and food dyes have been connected to a number of health problems from disrupted hormone functions as well as inflammation.
+Preservatives like sodium benzoate and food dyes have been connected to a number of health problems from disrupted hormone functions as well as inflammation.6

 If you want to be certain you’re getting all the beneficial joint nutrients in your diet there’s a simple way to do it: with DrFormulas Joint Support supplement.
 Unlike most brands of joint supplement, which focus on glucosamine and chondroitin, DrFormulas Joint Support offers a superior joint supplement with a proprietary combination of over 25 ingredients.
 The answer to what makes it different lies in the blend of ingredients, which are formulated specifically to provide total support for all your joints.